sinisterchipmunk/nuklear-ruby/README.md

 The base class `Nuklear::Renderer` is essentially a headless renderer.
-It implements all necessary functionality to serve as a renderer for Nuklear, except the actual drawing) and is also intended to be subclassed for a custom renderer which actually draws something.
+It implements all necessary functionality to serve as a renderer for Nuklear, except the actual drawing, and is also intended to be subclassed for a custom renderer which actually draws something.
 The two bundled OpenGL renderers (`Nuklear::Renderer::OpenGL2` and `Nuklear::Renderer::OpenGL4`) are examples of this.